 Take a Walking Tour of Hudson

 The History Room staff has put together a Historical Walking Tour of Hudson, IL.
 This tour takes you to a 21 sites of historical significance in the history of Hudson.
-Additional information on all these sites can be found in the History Room along with information on all the other interest people, places, organizations, and events from Hudson's past.
+Additional information on all these sites can be found in the History Room along with information on all the other interesting people, places, organizations, and events from Hudson’s past.

 Judith Lampert and Sue Keeran penned a book about Hudson with text and photos celebrating Hudson’s history for Hudson’s 175th, in 2011.
 The book, published in April 2011, costs $15.00 per copy with all proceeds to benefit the Hudson Area Public Library District’s Hudson History Room.
 Ask at the library desk for your copy of Hudson today!

 The Hudson History Room has two surplus copies of Elbert Hubbard books for sale.
 Elbert Hubbard was a Hudson native and design icon who created the Roycrofters movement.
 The books, An American Bible, have dust-jackets and sell for $7.50 per volume.
 Proceeds from the sales of these books return directly to the Hudson History Room.